-Provision 1 Source 1, section 4.1.34, page 13: "The Project shall have a formal input, feedback and grievance mechanism in place and the grievance mechanism shall be discussed during the Stakeholder Consultations as per Stakeholder Consultation & Engagement Requirements."

-- Provision 2 Source 2, section 7.1.1, page 6: "All projects shall setup a formal input, feedback and grievance mechanism with the purpose of providing stakeholders with an opportunity to submit any feedback or raise grievances during the entire project life." - Provision 3 Source 2, section 7.1.2, page 6: "The project shall discuss the potential options with stakeholders and agree on an appropriate method." - Provision 4 Source 2, section 7.1.3, page 6: "At a minimum, Continuous Input and Grievance Expression Process Book shall be made available at an agreed location." - Provision 5 Source 1, section 5.1.42, page 26: "The Annual Report shall focus on information since the last Annual Report or Verification Report as appropriate and provide following information
+- Provision 1 Source 1, section 4.1.34, page 13: "The Project shall have a formal input, feedback and grievance mechanism in place and the grievance mechanism shall be discussed during the Stakeholder Consultations as per Stakeholder Consultation & Engagement Requirements." - Provision 2 Source 2, section 7.1.1, page 6: "All projects shall setup a formal input, feedback and grievance mechanism with the purpose of providing stakeholders with an opportunity to submit any feedback or raise grievances during the entire project life." - Provision 3 Source 2, section 7.1.2, page 6: "The project shall discuss the potential options with stakeholders and agree on an appropriate method." - Provision 4 Source 2, section 7.1.3, page 6: "At a minimum, Continuous Input and Grievance Expression Process Book shall be made available at an agreed location." - Provision 5 Source 1, section 5.1.42, page 26: "The Annual Report shall focus on information since the last Annual Report or Verification Report as appropriate and provide following information stipulates that the opportunity to submit feedback or raise grievance must be available during the entire project time (Provision 2).
+Furthermore, the method for the grievance mechanism must be developed and agreed jointly with stakeholders, including through discussions in the stakeholder consultation (Provision 1 and Provision 3).
+Although there is no specific provision that the mechanism has to be culturally appropriate the ability of stakeholders to shape the design of the mechanism is considered as fulfilling this aspect of the indicator.
+Furthermore, the project owner must report in each annual report on the respective answers and actions on inputs and grievances received (Provision 5).
+This is considered as fulfilling the requirement of the indicator that project owners must duly consider grievances raised.
+All aspects of the indicator are therefore considered to be fulfilled.

-- (b) A clear statement on how stakeholders may provide inputs/grievances, - (c) A list of all inputs/grievances that have been received since the last Annual Report together with their respective answers/actions"
+- (a) A clear statement on how stakeholders may provide inputs/grievances, - (b) A list of all inputs/grievances that have been received since the last Annual Report together with their respective answers/actions"